>

 Thank you for getting these interviews and doing what you can to further your baseball playing career.
 By learning what it takes to succeed at independent baseball tryouts, get signed to a pro baseball contract, be the type of player who stays with an independent baseball team, and what it takes to get noticed by the affiliated Minor League teams you will have a knowledge base which few others have.

-Should you get signed to a contract and play at least one inning based on what you learned then be sure to keep in touch and let us know your success story.
+Should you get signed to a contract and play at least one inning based on what you learned then be sure to keep in touch and let us know your success story!

 Matt